-Also offered Online and at the following Continuing Education Centers: Nashua, Salem, Portsmouth, and Brunswick Maine.
+Also offered Online and at the following Continuing Education Centers: Manchester, Nashua, Salem, Portsmouth, and Brunswick, Maine through a blend of online and classroom courses.

 Marketing is a valuable and exciting complement to any program of graduate study.
 The Graduate Certificate in Marketing program is designed to offer either an in-depth focus on a particular area of marketing, or a broad exposure to the range of the marketing discipline, depending upon the courses selected.
 Coursework engages students with current theories and the application of those theories to real world classic and contemporary challenges and issues.